adamierymenko/fenc/README.md

 with a simple passphrase.
 You can do this with GPG but the arguments are confusing.
-I used "--symmetric" and everything seemed okay but it turns out that by default this also generates a key that I don't want and also seems to encrypt to that key and WTF and I give up .
+I used "--symmetric" and everything seemed okay but it turns out that by default this also generates a key that I don't want and also seems to encrypt to that key and WTF and I give up.
 It's also possible to with OpenSSH's command line utility but this is also confusing and when I go to decrypt it I'll probably have the key but I'll forget the exact command line arguments I used for OpenSSH so I'll never be able